lomza/my-blockchain-wallet/README.md

-# my-blockchain-wallet
+# My Blockchain Wallet
 Android project with an example call to Blockchain API and the view with wallet balance plus the list of transactions, which can be refreshed with a Toolbar action.
-Written in Kotlin, follows MVI design pattern, and uses libraries, such as Retrofit, RxJava, Hilt, Mockito, Espresso and others.
+Written in Kotlin using Android Studio 4.1.
+Beta 1, follows MVI design pattern, and uses libraries, such as Retrofit, RxJava, Hilt, Mockito, Espresso and others.

 <p align="middle">
   <img src="my_blockchain_wallet_01.png" width="300">